 Here is another article with good moth info, although I highly recommend trying all the family-friendly remedies outlined before breaking out the cancer balls.
 I mean moth balls.

-One more thing…if you have moths in the fall, you probably have ants in the spring.
+One more thing…if you have moths, you probably have ants, too.
 Click on over and read my post about how I took Mike’s advice and control my ants with very, very little chemical involvement.
-I suspect this might work for you, too.
+This might work for you, too.